dfinity/candid/spec/Candid.md

 ----------------------------------------------------------------------------------------------
 record { <fieldtype>;* } <: record { <nat> : opt <datatype'>; <fieldtype'>;* }
 ```
-*Note:* This rule is unusual form a regular subtyping perspective, but necessary in practice.
+*Note:* This rule is unusual from a regular subtyping perspective, but necessary in practice.
 Together with the previous rule, it allows extending any record with optional fields in an upgrade, regardless of how it is used.
 Any party not aware of the extension will treat the field as `null`.